elixir-lang/elixir/README.md

 ## Variables and Pattern Matching

 Variables in Elixir works differently from Erlang.
-You can assign to them several times:
+You can assigned to them several times:

     x = 1
     x = 2